El15ande/El15ande.github.io/_posts/2019-04-09-Software-Engineering-FAQ.md

 Question | Answer
 ---|---
-What is software? | ++Computer programs & associated documentation++ for a particular customer or a general market What are the attributes of good software? | ++Deliver the required functionality & performance++ to the user & ++be maintainable, dependable & usable++
+What is software? | __Computer programs & associated documentation__ for a particular customer or a general market What are the attributes of good software? | __Deliver the required functionality & performance__ to the user & __be maintainable, dependable & usable__
-What is SE? | An engineering discipline ++concerned with all aspects of software production++ from initial conception to operation & maintenance
+What is SE? | An engineering discipline __concerned with all aspects of software production__ from initial conception to operation & maintenance
-What are the fundamental SE activities? | Software specification, development, validation & evolution What is the difference between SE & CS? | CS focuses on theory & fundamentals, while SE is concerned with ++practicalities of developing & delivering good software++
+What are the fundamental SE activities? | Software specification, development, validation & evolution What is the difference between SE & CS? | CS focuses on theory & fundamentals, while SE is concerned with __practicalities of developing & delivering good software__
 What is the difference between SE & system engineering? | System engineering is concerned with all aspects of computer-based system development (including hardware, software & process engineering), while SE is part of it
-What are the key challenges facing SE? | Coping with ++increasing diversity++, demands for ++reduced delivery times++ & ++developing trustworthy software++
+What are the key challenges facing SE? | Coping with __increasing diversity__, demands for __reduced delivery times__ & __developing trustworthy software__
 What are the costs of SE? | Roughly 60% are development costs, 40% are testing costs (custom software has higher evolution costs)
-What are the best SE techniques & methods? | ++Different techniques are appropriate for different types of system++ What differences has the Internet made to SE? | Internet led to the development of massive, highly distributed, ++service-based systems++ & supported the creation of an ++'app' industry++ for mobile devices
+What are the best SE techniques & methods? | __Different techniques are appropriate for different types of system__ What differences has the Internet made to SE? | Internet led to the development of massive, highly distributed, __service-based systems__ & supported the creation of an __'app' industry__ for mobile devices

 __El15ande, St Andrews__
 <hr>